Techgrounds-Cloud-9/cloud-9-karimtouzani24/02_SEC/01_Network detection.md

 # Subject
+Network Detection, with nmap and wireshark.

 ## Key terminology
 Nmap:
-short for Network Mapper, is a free and open source tool used for vulnerability checking, port scanning and, of course, network mapping
+Short for Network Mapper, is a free and open source tool used for vulnerability checking, port scanning and, of course, network mapping

 Wireshark:
 Wireshark is a free open source tool that analyzes network traffic in real-time for Windows, Mac, Unix, and Linux systems.